Last updated: March 6th, 2018

 Physicians Life Insurance: Coverage Types

-Although there are many variations of life insurance, there are two primary types of coverage that are available in the marketplace – and the type of policy that you choose can have a real effect on the premium that you pay and the benefits that your loved ones may ultimately receive.
+Although there are many variations of life insurance, there are two primary types of coverage that are available in the marketplace – and the type of policy you end up picking can have a real effect on the premium that you pay and the benefits that your loved ones may ultimately receive.

 The key forms of life insurance are term and permanent.
 Term life insurance is typically considered to be a “temporary” type of coverage.
-With a term life insurance plan, the policy holder will pay a premium throughout a set time period – or “term” – such as 20 or 30 years, in return for a stated amount of death benefit protection should they pass away during the time that the policy is in force.
+With a term life insurance plan, the policyholder’s monthly payment is the same throughout a set time period – or “term” – such as 20 or 30 years, in return for a stated amount of death benefit protection should they pass away during the time that the policy is in force.

 Because term insurance policies provide only life insurance protection without any type of cash value or investment fund build-up, the premiums on these plans are typically quite low.
 This is especially the case if the insured is young and in good health when he or she initially applies for coverage.